qwindelzorf/owon_hds200/readme.md

 ## hds_term.py

 A simple command-line REPL style terminal interface to the scope.
 The scope command set is a subset of the IEEE488.2 SCPI interface.
 The tool provides some basic autocomplete to help with exploring the SCPI command space.
 There's also a very basic command validator to prevent sending invalid commands to the scope, which usually causes the scope firmware to crash.
+It's not guaranteed though -- anything that looks like a SCPI command will be sent, and if the scope doesn't support that comand, it will most likely crash.

 It also has a few direct control commands: